What we did on our trip to Lisbon, Portugal

 How great are these rooftop views of Lisbon?!

 On the left, if you look in the distance, you can see the São Jorge Castle perched on the hill.
 In the far distance, the Tagus River.
-The green patch that looks like a forest is actually the tall trees that line Avenida Liberdade.
+The green patch is the tall trees that line Avenida Liberdade.

 Above – more amazing views from the rooftop bar of our hotel, the Tivoli Avenida Liberdade Lisboa.
 It’s one of the most popular rooftop bars to take panoramic photos of Lisbon.